 0%

-Ever notice how GRC software vendors treat pricing like a state secret?
-You click through their glossy websites, watch the polished demos, and dig through the FAQs… yet the one thing you actually need — the price — is nowhere to be found.
+Ever notice how GRC software pricing feels like a state secret?
+You click through polished websites, watch slick demos, and scan endless FAQs — yet the one thing you actually need, the price, is nowhere to be found.

 Let’s skip the sales gloss and get into what matters: what these GRC tools actually cost and how their pricing models really work.
 These are the platforms shaping the 2025 market — and what you’ll pay to use them.